Dear Shareholders,

 32. ACKNOWLEDGEMENTS:

-The Directors would like to record their appreciation of the hard work and commitment of the employees and acknowledges the excellent support and co-operation received from exchanges, shareholders, bankers.
-Regulators and other stakeholders and place on record their sincere appreciation to its employees for their continued co- operation in realisation of the corporate goals in the years ahead.
+The Directors would like to record their appreciation of the hard work and commitment of the employees and acknowledge the excellent support and co-operation received from exchanges, shareholders, bankers.
+Regulators and other stakeholders place on record their sincere appreciation to their employees for their continued co-operation in realisation of the corporate goals in the years ahead.

 For and on behalf of the Board of Directors | ||